sasa1977/con_cache/README.md

 To provide isolation, custom implementation of mutex is developed.
 This enables that each update operation is executed in the caller process, without the need to send data to another sync process.

-When a modification operation is called, the ConCache first acquires the lock and then perform the operation.
+When a modification operation is called, the ConCache first acquires the lock and then performs the operation.
 The acquiring is done using the pool of lock processes which are spawn\_linked when the cache is started.
 By default, the pool contains 10 processes (can be altered with the _lock\_balancers_ parameter).

-If the lock is not acquired in a predefined time (default = 5 seconds) an exception will be generated.
+If the lock is not acquired in a predefined time (default = 5 seconds, alter with _acquire\_lock\_timeout_ parameter) an exception will be generated.

 You can use explicit isolation to perform isolated reads if needed.
 In addition, you can use your own lock ids to implement bigger granularity: